Regularizing Deep Neural Networks with Stochastic Estimators of Hessian Trace: Experiments

 \subsubsection{CIFAR-100}

-CIFAR-100 dataset is similar with the CIFAR-10, except it has 100 classes containing 600 images each.
-There are 500 training images and 100 testing images per class.
+CIFAR-100 dataset is similar to the CIFAR-10 dataset, except that the target space are separated into 100 classes.

-We use Wide Residual Networks (WRN) \citep{WRN} as the backbone neural network.
-We use WRN-28-10 specifically, with depth 28 and fixed widening factor of 10.
-For all models, we use Weight Decay of $5\times 10^{-4}$.
-We set batch size 32, momentum 0.9 and all models were trained 200 epochs.
-The learning rate is initially set to 0.1 and is scheduled to decrease by a factor of 5 after each of the 60th, 120th, and 160th epochs.
-We test Dropout with a drop probability of $p = 0.3$, determined by \citet{WRN}'s cross-validation.
-For Confidence Penalty, Label Smoothing and our Hessian regularization, we set weight value 0.1.
+As widely adopted on CIFAR-100, Wide Residual Networks (WRNs) are also used in our experiments as the backbone neural network.
+Specifically, WRN-28-10 is used with depth 28 and fixed widening factor of 10.
+For all models, Weight Decay is set to $5\times 10^{-4}$, batch size to 32, momentum to 0.9, and models are trained 200 epochs.
+The learning rate is initially set to 0.1 and is scheduled to decrease by a factor of 5 at 60, 120, and 160 epochs.
+Different from CIFAR100, we set the Dropout probability to be 0.3 suggested by \citet{WRN}'s cross-validation since it's more difficult to learn 100 classes than CIFAR10.
 Cutout size of 8 × 8 pixels is used according to \citet{cutout}'s validation results.
-For mixup, we still set $\alpha = 1.0$.
-We perform a grid search over weight values{0.0001,0.001,0.01,0.1} for Label smoothing, confidence penalty and out SEHT.
-We also combine these three methods with Dropout.
-0.0001 works best for confidence penalty with Dropout and 0.001 without Dropout.
-0.001 works best for label smoothing with Dropout and 0.0001 without Dropout.
-0.01 works best for SEHT with Dropout and 0.001 without Dropout.
-We report the mean and standard error of the mean over 5 random initialization.
+For mixup, we keep with $\alpha = 1.0$.
+A grid search over weight values \{0.0001, 0.001, 0.01, 0.1\} is applied for Label Smoothing, Confidence Penalty and SEHT.
+Then a weight value of 0.1 is used for all these three methods.
+We report the averaged accuracy with standard error over 5 random initialization and the results are presented in Table~\ref{tab:cifar100}.

 In this experiment, our SEHT-D((maxIter=1, prob=0.01) method shows better results on both top-1 accuracy and top-5 accuracy, improving 4.92 and 2.52 respectively.
 SEHT-D((maxIter=1, prob=0.05) improves 5.70 and 2.48 respectively, out preform all other methods tested.
 When testing together with Dropout, our SEHT-D has lower accuracy, which means it may have not good combination with Dropout.